SunnySummit/PLUMGEN/_README.txt

 	Video Tutorial - This predates v1.0 which added the ability to export directly to PAK: https://www.youtube.com/watch?v=zzaeyRAobOQ

-	If you encounter issues, please report them on github with full details and the plumgen.log file.
-Niceties are appreciated: https://github.com/SunnySummit/
+	If you encounter issues, please report them on nexus mods or github with full details and the plumgen.log file.
+Images or videos are always appreciated: https://github.com/SunnySummit/